The Midnight Maiden Ch. 02byLordBrionGrenwall©

 "I would like that my Lord, here tomorrow night then at the apex of Luna?"
 With that she held out her hand.
 Lord Brion took her delicate hand in his and kissed it.

 "Till tomorrow night my Lady" as he turned to leave the garden Lord Brion smiled pleased with himself.
-He had accomplished two things, one he now knew that she was real and two he had learned her name, Eryca.
+He had accomplished two things, he knew that she was real and he had learned her name, Eryca.